 Viscoseal® is a unique product designed to reduce pain and swelling following arthroscopic joint surgery.
 Developed and manufactured by TRB Chemedica, and marketed exclusively in the UK by TRB Chemedica (UK) Ltd, this novel, non-animal, Sodium Hyaluronate formulation is being used by an ever increasing number of Orthopaedic surgeons, and has enjoyed substantial year on year growth since its introduction to the UK in 2003.

-TRBC UK Clinical Research Director, Mr Alex Flanagan (below, right), has been compiling a review of current thinking within progressive surgical practice, asking Consultant Orthopaedic Surgeons with experience of using Viscoseal® how it is benefiting patient outcomes.
+TRBC UK Clinical Research Director, Mr Alex Flanagan (below, right), has been compiling a review of current thinking within progressive surgical practice, asking Consultant Orthopaedic Surgeons with experience of using Viscoseal® how it is benefitting patient outcomes.

 This month he visited Hope Hospital (University of Manchester Teaching Hospital), in Salford, to speak with Mr Sanjiv Jari (below, left).
 Mr Jari is a Consultant Lower Limb & Orthopaedic Sports Medicine Surgeon, and a founding member of The Manchester Sports Medicine Clinic.

 AF: How are your surgical lists typically split, in terms of elective and nonelective surgery?

 SJ: I have 1 NHS trauma list a week and 2-3 elective NHS lists.
 Privately, I do between 2 and 3 lists a week.
 About 60% of my NHS elective cases are day cases, or over-night stays following ACL reconstructions and cartilage transplantations.
 In the private sector this rises to about 80%.
 The majority of the rest of my operations comprise total knee replacements, with those patients remaining in hospital approximately 3 days.
 60% of my referrals in the NHS and around 75% in the private sector are sports related.